 Lectins trigger histamine

-One reason that lectins are irritating to tissues is that they can trigger release of histamine from cells [R].
-The end result is inflammation and an amped up immune response.
+One reason that lectins are irritating to tissues is that they can trigger the release of histamine from cells [R].
+The end result is inflammation and an amped-up immune response.

-Histamine is a necessary neurotransmitter, but it also causes a lot of discomforts, such as allergic-type symptoms like congestion, asthma, runny nose, sinus pressure, brain fog, digestive symptoms, and more.
+Histamine is a necessary neurotransmitter, but it also causes a lot of discomfort, such as allergic-type symptoms like congestion, asthma, runny nose, sinus pressure, brain fog, digestive symptoms, and more.

 This is part of the reason that people can feel so much better when they begin an elimination diet-their histamine levels may normalize.
 Some people may have weight loss for this reason too, although I suspect the weight loss happens due to an improvement in the microbiome and ditching the junk foods.